 - Post-nuptial agreement.
 A post-nuptial agreement is similar to a pre-nuptial agreement except that it’s drafted for couples who are already married.
 It specifies how property of the marriage is to be divided upon divorce, separation or death.

 Benefits of pre-nuptial agreements

-When you work with an attorney at Jenkins & Habenicht to create a pre-nuptial agreement, you can count on:
+When you work with an attorney at Daniel K. Habenicht to create a pre-nuptial agreement, you can count on:

 - Certainty.
 You’ll never have to fear losing property or assets in a divorce, which lessens the chance that your divorce will drag on in court.
 With a valid pre-nuptial agreement, the terms specified are strictly enforced.
 Courts look for full disclosure, legal representation or waiver of representation when deciding if a pre-nuptial agreement is valid.